Concerning InEssay 6

 II.
 It is dynamic (evolving).

-III.
-Its purpose is self-maintenance, expansion, and perpetuation.
-This is its only good—otherwise it is beyond good and evil.
+is its only good—otherwise it is beyond good and evil.

 IV.
 It is not omnipotent—it must work for the changes it causes.